KSP-CKAN/CKAN/Spec.md

 ##### depends

 A list of mods which are *required* for the current mod to operate.
-This mods *must* be installed along with the current mod being installed.
+These mods *must* be installed along with the current mod being installed.

 ##### recommends